 Need help using the Financial Viability Assessment Calculator and Scoring Grid?
 Access our interactive guide for more information.

-- Review the Product Highlight Sheet for further details on the repayable loan characteristics.
+- Review the Product Highlight Sheet (PDF) for further details on the repayable loan characteristics.

 For Application Step number 6 only